joelcarlson/joelcarlson.github.io/_posts/2015-08-18-CentreScale.md

 The features of this data vary wildly in scale, for example, the range of the `Proline` column is from 278 to 1680, whereas the `Acid` column goes from 0.74 to 5.80.
 This is an issue for support vector machines (and some other algorithms), so we need to center and scale the data.

-For each situation described above, I trained 1000 svm models (with default parameters) and recorded the accuracy on a held out test set.
+For each situation described above, I trained 1000 svm models from the `e1071` R package (with default parameters) and recorded the accuracy.
 Each model was trained on a random subset of 50% of the data, and tested on the remaining 50%.
 The test set acccuracy distributions in each situation are presented as histograms.

 ###No centering and scaling

-To demonstrate the importance of centering and scaling for support vector machines, the models were trained on the raw data.
+To demonstrate the importance of centering and scaling for support vector machines, the accuracy was first assessed without centering and scaling:

 ![center](/figs/CentreScale/unnamed-chunk-6-1.png)

 As we can see, the accuracy is pretty abysmal.
 There are three categories, so the mean of 0.415 is better than guessing, but not by much.
-Of course, this was expected, centering and scaling are a necessary step for svm's.
+Of course, this was expected, centering and scaling are a necessary step for svms.

 ###Scaling Training and Test together